tebah-a/THREEjs_Projects/README.md

 * Pong Game
   - When single player mode, the arrow keys can be used to control the player.
-  - When otherwise, the arrow keys and A and D are used to control player 1 and 2 respectively.
+  - When otherwise, the arrow keys as well as A and D are used to control player 1 and 2 respectively.
-  - Mode setting can be done at the top of the ponGame.js file.
+  - Mode setting can be done at the top of the pongGame.js file.

 * Pick Balls
   - Click on a ball and it gets hilighted.
   - When click is released, information about the balls position is displayed on the console.
-  - After every refresh the balls are playced randomly on screen.
+  - After every refresh the balls are placed randomly on screen.